What is a scaphoid fracture?

 Scaphoid fracture treatments

 Treating a scaphoid fracture requires a strategic approach tailored to the fracture's nature.
+Because the blood supply to the scaphoid is limited, healing time can be extensive.
 Here are the primary treatment modalities:

 - Cast immobilization for nondisplaced fractures: This is often the first line of treatment for fractures without displacement.
-The wrist is immobilized in a cast, allowing the bone to heal naturally.
-The duration of cast use varies depending on the fracture's location and the patient's healing process.
+The wrist is set in a cast, allowing the bone to heal naturally.
+The duration of cast use varies depending on the fracture's location and severity.

 - Surgical intervention for displaced or unstable fractures: Surgery may be necessary when fractures are displaced (bones are misaligned) or unstable.
-Common surgical procedures include internal fixation, bone grafting, and percutaneous scew fixation.
+Common surgical procedures include internal fixation, bone grafting, and percutaneous screw fixation.

 - Post-surgical rehabilitation: Following surgery, physical therapy may be recommended to restore strength, flexibility, and function to the wrist and hand.